traveloka-archive/slack-robot/README.md

 })
 ```

-## Request & Response Lifecycle
+## Request & response life cycle

-In `slack-robot`, receiving and sending message is handled via `Request` and `Response` object inside handler (or ACL).
-Everytime your bot receive a chat, you get `Request` object with typedef below
+In `slack-robot`, receiving and sending message is handled via `Request` and `Response` object.
+Every time your bot receive a chat, you get `Request` object with typedef below

 ```
 type Request = {